waynewalls/jquery.servercomm/readme.md

 ## serverComm DEPENDENCIES ##

-Requires jQuery v1.4 (or later);  there are no other dependencies.
+Requires jQuery (tested with 1.4.2 and 1.10.0);  there are no other dependencies.

 ## serverComm USAGE ##